Graduate Assistant Fact Sheet

 - A graduate student on a ¾-time assistantship appointment normally registers for 6-8 credits per semester (3-4 per summer session) and is expected to provide teaching, research, or administrative assistance that, on average, consists of approximately 30 hours of assistantship activities a week.

 Penn State subsidizes health insurance (medical, dental and vision) for graduate assistants and full-time fellows and trainees.
 Health insurance is required for our international students.
-The Penn State Student Health Insurance Plan (SHIP), which is underwritten by Aetna Student Health, has the highest actuarial value for a medical plan allowed under the Patient Protection and Affordable Care Act (ACA), equivalent to a “Platinum” plan as defined by the ACA metallic tiers.
+The Penn State Student Health Insurance Plan (SHIP), which beginning this academic year (2018-2019) is underwritten by United Healthcare Student Resources, has the highest actuarial value for a medical plan allowed under the Patient Protection and Affordable Care Act (ACA), equivalent to a “Platinum” plan as defined by the ACA metallic tiers.
 The SHIP provides robust coverage tailored to meet student needs through input by graduate student representatives to the Student Insurance Advisory Board (SIAB) and the Student Insurance Administrative Council (SIAC).
 The SHIP provides coverage for the entire academic year, including summer.
-In addition, most services at University Health Services (UP) and the MSHMC Fishburn Clinic (Hershey) are 100% covered, with deductibles waived.

-The University also contributes 80% of the premium costs for Individual and 70% for Family plans for dental and vision insurance for graduate assistants (and typically for fellows and trainees, as well).
+The University also contributes 80 percent of the premium costs for Individual and 70 percent for Family plans for dental and vision insurance for graduate assistants (and typically for fellows and trainees, as well).

 The increasing complexity of the health insurance market and impact of implementation of the ACA in driving required changes to the structure and costs of the SHIP will continue to present challenges.
 However, Penn State is committed to meeting those challenges, as reflected by the Platinum value of its SHIP, with the highest possible benefits allowable under federal law.
 The appointment of a Student Health Insurance Task Force in 2014, with extensive representation by graduate students and chaired by Dr. Dennis Shea, Professor of Health Policy & Administration and Associate Dean for Undergraduate Studies and Outreach in the College of Health and Human Development, and one of the University’s most recognized scholars in the field of health insurance, resulted in a comprehensive report with extensive and thoughtful recommendations that are in various stages of implementation/consideration, in an effort to further mitigate rising costs.
 The University is committed to robust engagement and consultation with students in regard to the provision of affordable, quality health care coverage for our all students.